edubart/nelua-lang/docs/pages/faq.md

 manual memory management and disable the garbage collector with `-P nogc`.
 If wanting even more performance you could pass more aggresive compilation flags to your C compiler like `--cflags="-O3 -march=native -fno-plt -flto"`.

-## Have any other question?

-If you have any question that was not answered here then join and ask in the [discord chat](https://discord.gg/7aaGeG7).